 About the ILO in Slovakia

 After the dissolution of Czechoslovakia into its two constituent parts in 1993, the Slovak Republic witnessed considerable catch-up growth relative to EU average.
-GDP per capita more than doubled and was at 70% of the EU average in 2020.
+GDP per capita more than doubled and reached 69 per cent of the EU average in 2021.
 Growth has been driven by a strong inflow of foreign direct investment facilitated by relatively low wages, skilled labour, and the proximity to Western Europe.
-This development resulted in marked regional disparities, with Western Slovakia benefitting more from the presence of foreign investors.
 The rapid transformation led to EU membership in 2004 and the classification as a high-income country in 2007.
-After a 4.4% decline in economic output in the pandemic year of 2020, forecasts predict a quick recovery.
-GDP Growth was at 3% in 2021.
-Using funds from the European Recovery and Resilience Facility, Slovakia is supporting the country’s green and digital transitions.
+With EU funds, Slovakia is supporting the country’s green and digital transitions.
+Improved labour market outcomes have led to substantial reductions of at-risk-of-poverty and social exclusion rates, where Slovakia performs better than the EU average (15.6 per cent as compared with EU27 21.7 per cent).

 The ILO in the Slovak Republic